 Around 140,000 people live there and they make a living by sorting the bulky waste of the city’s 10-15 million people.
 All waste ends up here: plastic, bottles, paper, furniture, food scraps, car tires…

 We have also found the perfect solution for how you will not believe what you see with your own eyes – without stepping on any of the residents’ toes.
 We will explain when we all stand at Al-Mokattam Street close to the district.
-And if you can’t get enough bulky waste, you will be given half an hour alone in the area before we meet again, this time on the other side of the garbage piles.
+And if you can’t get enough of bulky waste, you will be given half an hour alone in the area before we meet again, this time on the other side of the garbage piles.

 We now move out of the Fellini film and directly into another scene created by another surrealist.